drazioti/python_scripts/paper_dsa/Readme.md

-Here we provide two attack to (EC)DSA system.
+Here we provide two attacks to (EC)DSA system.
 In the file attack.py, we provide the code for an attack to (EC)DSA system provided in,
 M. Adamoudis, K.A.
 Draziotis, D. Poulakis, Enhancing an attack to DSA schemes.